 -

-How To Dry 3D Printer Filament?
+How To Dry Out Filament?

 Drying filament is a straightforward process.
 The hardest part is remaining patient during the drying time.
 That said, here are three ways we recommend drying your 3D printer filament.

-1. Use a Filament Dryer
+Dry Filament with a Filament Dryer

 -